bhoffman0/CSAwesome2/_sources/Unit0-Getting-Started/javaIDEs.rst

 - Replit (https://replit.com/) an online IDE which recently switched to only allowing 3 projects at a time for free.
 Be aware that Replit has turned on its AI feature for code completion for all accounts (https://replit.com/ai).
 Each user can turn the AI on and off at the bottom of the code window, and use an AI chat window to ask questions of the AI.

-- JuiceMind (https://juicemind.com/) is an online IDE that offers many free and paid features for teachers to set up classrooms like Coding Rooms.
-It has a built-in version of CSAwesome.
+- JuiceMind (https://juicemind.com/) has a free built-in version of CSAwesome that allows you to run Java and Java graphics program, view student code history, and provide comments and feedback to student code.
+Additionally, it features JuiceMind quizzes (Kahoot for coding) and various free AI-graded FRQs (for additional practice and feedback).
+Paid features include plagiarism detection, AI-grading, and student collaboration features.

 - PickCode (https://pickcode.io/) is another online IDE that offers many free and paid features for setting up classrooms.